yktoo/yktoo.com/content/blog/0190/index.en.md

 ## FIESA 2013 {#fiesa}

-One of the noteworthy places we've never heard about before is the International Sand Sculpture Festival ([Festival Internacional de Escultura em Areia](http://www.fiesa.org/) or //FIESA//).
+One of the noteworthy places we've never heard about before is the International Sand Sculpture Festival ([Festival Internacional de Escultura em Areia](http://www.fiesa.org/) or {{< fl "FIESA" >}}).
 Which is, as they put it, the biggest sand city in the world.
 Since I'm not really into sand cities, I can't comment on it, but the amount of work invested is indeed impressive.

 Each year FIESA introduces a different theme.
 For 2013 the theme is Music.
 ![](img:3.bp.blogspot.com/-gPst0LcWiAY/Ua4i9aZLi6I/AAAAAAAAYuQ/lcnZc6BUuK8/s1600/dsc09075.picasaweb.jpg:a)